CONCATENATE is a handy function to concatenate text from different cells. You need to refer to the cells which you want to combine.

 In this situation, you do need a method where you can refer to an entire range of cells to combine it in a single cell.

-So today, in this post, you will learn 5 different methods to combine a range into a single cell.
+So today in this post, I'd like share with you 5 different ways to combine text from a range into a single cell.

-Download this raw data file from here to follow along.
+Download this sample file from here to follow along.

 The best way to combine text from different cells into one cell is using transpose function with concatenate function.

 Look at the below range of cell where you have a text but its every word is in a different cell and you want to get is all in one cell.